Omar-Alsabbagh17/BlackJack_gui/README.md

 # Introduction

-## Blackjack is a popular casino card game.
-The objective of the game is

-## to have a hand with a higher total value than the other

-## player/dealer, without going over 21.
-Each player is dealt two cards,

-## and can then choose to "hit" to receive additional cards or "stand"
+Blackjack is a popular card game.
+The objective of the game is to have a hand with a higher total value than the other player/dealer, without going over 21.
+Each player is dealt two cards,and can then choose to "hit" to receive additional cards or "stand"

 ## to keep their current total.
 If playing against the dealer (ie